melosomelo/algorithms/sorting/README.md

 With regards to memory complexity and stability, bubble sort is just like insertion and selection sort.
-Both have constant memory complexity and can be made stable if maintain a strictly greater comparison.
+Both have constant memory complexity and can be made stable if we maintain a strictly greater comparison.